 2. Insert Something Foreign Into a Word

-Another way that sounds rather counter-intuitive but is surprisingly effective is to add something into the middle of a word rather than replacing a letter.
-So instead of “pr0gn0s1s” you could use “progn9osis”.
+Another way that sounds rather counter-intuitive but is surprisingly effective is to add something into the middle of a word.
+Instead of “pr0gn0s1s” you could use “progn9osis”.
 Now it’s not an English word any more and it’s not an obvious change.
-Personally I’m not happy with a single insertion, but dump an entire other word in and it makes a big difference.
-It is massively improbable that “prognmintosis” would ever be tried by a hacker.
+Personally I’m not happy with a single insertion, there aren’t that many letters on the keyboard or letters in “prognosis”.
+Dump an entire other word in, however, and it makes a big difference.
+It is very improbable that “prognmintosis” would ever be tried by a hacker.

 3. Use The First Letters of a Passage of Text